-Do the external walls of your home have cracks?
+Are the external walls of your home cracked?

 The walls of your home are terribly important and must be kept in good condition as if not, further, and more expensive, problems will eventually surface, leaving you to foot the bill and to wonder why you did not get the problems attended to in the first place.

-If you have at least SOME diy experience then sometimes the repairs can be done by yourself, but again, you need to be at least familiar with some tools as it is not as easy as you think!
+If you have at least some DIY experience then sometimes the repairs can be easily done by yourself, but again, you need to be at least familiar with some tools as it is not quite as easy as you think!

 - Laying up trowel

 - Gauging trowel

 - Water and febmix or Admixture, (like Unibond PVA)